Scaling up vs scaling out

 Horizontal scaling, or scaling out or in, where you add more databases or divide your large database into smaller nodes, using a data partitioning approach called sharding, which can be managed faster and more easily across servers.

 Scaling up vertically

-Vertical scaling is used when you need to react quickly to fix a performance issue that you can't resolve using classic database optimization techniques—such as query changes or indexing.
+Vertical scaling is used when you need to react quickly to fix a performance issue that you can't resolve using classic database optimisation techniques—such as query changes or indexing.
 Scaling up is useful to handle spikes in your workloads where the current performance level cannot satisfy all the demands.
 Scaling up lets you add more resources to easily handle peak workloads.
-Then, when the resources are not needed anymore, scaling down lets you go back to the original state and save on cloud costs.
+Then, when the resources are not needed any more, scaling down lets you go back to the original state and save on cloud costs.

 Scale up when:

 - You see that your workloads are hitting some performance limit such as CPU or I/O limits.

 - You need to quickly react to fix performance issues that can't be solved with classic database optimisation.

 - You need a solution that allows you to change service tiers to adapt to changing latency requirements.